appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 To keep your access uninterrupted and secure across all apps, follow these steps to refresh OAuth tokens and extend your authentication:

-To refresh OAuth tokens across all apps, enabling you to renew and extend your authentication access, follow these steps:

 1. Create a query module to call the token refresh endpoint provided by your authentication service.
 For OAuth services, ensure that you add the refresh token in the request payload to receive a new access token.

 <dd>